-- □ Start on a small scale: Choose a product, a type of environmental impact or some other delimiter. - □ Investigate the environmental problems others have idendiscussion in that industry and what do customers, environstudies that we can learn from? - Turn to examples of best practice for inspiration, for example Swedish Life Cycle Center's project "Good examples - Inspi- - Assess the product's life cycle: What materials and components does it consist of and what's their origin?
-How is the - Get help: Does your organisation lack the necessary skills or - Document: Save the data you collect they may be useful. - Draw conclusions: What conclusions can you draw from your results and what is prioritised?
-Avoid drawing to impact from a life cycle perspective?
-Put them to use and make
+- ☐ Start on a small scale: Choose a product, a type of environmental impact or some other delimiter. - Investigate the environmental problems others have identified as significant for this product group: What is under discussion in that industry and what do customers, environmental organisations, environmental labelling criteria say?
+What are the environmental criteria of the National Agency for Public Procurement, are there any scientific or other studies that we can learn from? - ☐ Turn to examples of best practice for inspiration, for example Swedish Life Cycle Center's project "Good examples Inspiration to energy efficiency through the entire value chain". - Assess the product's life cycle: What materials and components does it consist of and what's their origin?
+How is the product used?
+What happens to it after the use phase? - ☐ Get help: Does your organisation lack the necessary skills or time?
+Get help from a consultant, bring in a master's thesis student or recruit someone who can work on this - ☐ Document: Save the data you collect they may be useful. - ☐ Draw conclusions: What conclusions can you draw from your results and what is prioritised?
+Avoid drawing to far-reaching conclusions this is just an initial step!